 Donate by phone 210-210-9755

 Texas Biomed scientists are working to develop diagnostics, therapeutics and prevention methods of COVID-19.
-Critical research is needed to study this novel and highly transmissible virus spreading around the world.
-Donations allow Texas Biomed to further its research to combat COVID-19, keeping our communities safe.
+Critical research is needed to study this highly transmissible virus.
+Donations allow Texas Biomed to further its research to combat COVID-19 and help bring this pandemic to an end.
 Texas Biomed is a 501(c)(3) and will provide a tax receipt to all donors.Donate Today

-To date, no known cures or vaccines exist.
-It is critical to develop appropriate animal models for the development of potential vaccines and treatments to move through clinical and human trials to ensure these drugs are safe and effective.
 Texas Biomed’s mission is to eradicate infectious diseases around the world.
 As a private non-profit institution, we are providing a nimble and accelerated method for moving a drug from discovery to the market.
 Our track record includes research that has resulted in the first Ebola treatment, the first Hepatitis-C therapy and the first COVID-19 vaccine and antibody treatments.

 Investment in Texas Biomed directly supports the country’s efforts to expedite development, stockpiling and ultimate use of new diagnostics, therapies and vaccines at the preclinical level.
-The fully integrated R&D plan for infectious disease research at Texas Biomed enables preclinical science to move from REACTING to outbreaks to PROACTIVELY planning ahead for the next one, a sustained leadership force in the industry.
+The fully integrated R&D plan for infectious disease research at Texas Biomed enables preclinical science to move from REACTING to outbreaks to PROACTIVELY planning ahead for the next one.